 The DSL is a member of the senior leadership team.
 Our DSL is Sue Swift (Head of Safeguarding, pastoral, and attendance lead).
-The DSL takes lead responsibility for child protection and wider safeguarding in school.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.